Whether you favour a contemporary or traditional look, you can't go wrong with grey in a bedroom

 If deep grey is a bit scary in a small bedroom, accessorise with it rather than decorating with it.
-This grey bedroom is actually a completely white room, but the luxurious velvet bed throw, cushions and smart Roman blind dominate the room.
+This grey bedroom is actually a completely white room, but the luxurious velvet bed throw, cushions and smart Roman blind dominate the space.
 An open shelving unit positioned behind a bed can function as headboard and bedside tables as well as storage.

 Pick mid grey for walls but keep ceiling and woodwork white for a sophisticated backdrop to a bedroom decorating scheme.
 Look for a modern take on the four poster bed – this darkwood version has something of the East about it.
 Soften the frame by draping with a silk or satin floral fabric – this one is in a pretty, toning pink.

 If you are going all out for glamour, pay attention to your headboard.
 Choose an ornate scrolling design that will set the benchmark for the rest of the decorating scheme – this one sports a burnished silver finish.
-Look for a wallpaper design that can emulate its ornate design and bring in mirrors and polished chrome lighting.
+Look for a wallpaper print that can emulate its ornate detailing and bring in mirrors and polished chrome lighting.
 Silver finishes have a natural affinity with lilac so use it as your accent shade on bedding.

 Metallic materials and silver tones bring elegance and glamour to a grey scheme.
-This tile-effect wallpaper in distressed shades of pewter adds intensity to this striking bedroom scheme, which is finished with Prussian blue velvets and winter furs.
+This tile-effect wallpaper in distressed shades of pewter adds intensity to this striking bedroom scheme, which is finished with Prussian blue velvets and faux furs.

-Dark floorboards set against whitewalls could look harsh, but a grey wall makes the scheme easier on the eye.
-Black & white prints and monochrome bed linen unites the soft furnishingswith the decor and gives this master bedroom a contemporary look.
+Dark floorboards set against white walls could look harsh, but a grey wall makes the scheme easier on the eye.
+Black and white prints and monochrome bed linen unite the soft furnishings with the decor and give this master bedroom a contemporary look.

 A light grey colour is a more welcoming and relaxed alternative to white, and proves that going grey doesn’t have to mean dark and moody.
 A brilliant option for bright and airy bedrooms, this shade prevents the space becoming stark and provides a soft backdrop for a mix of original arts, crafts and retro details.

 This bedroom uses shades of grey to create a calming haven.
 The feature wallpapered wall, while covered in a busy pattern, uses the palette of grey and white, which softens it.
 The colour theme continues throughout the room, with grey walls complementing bedside furniture.
-Different tones are used in the soft furnishings to ensure the colour theme does not become monotonous.
+Different tones appear in the soft furnishings to ensure the colour theme does not become monotonous.